Advertisement

 Action

-Pharmacotherapeutic Group: Local anaesthetic.
-ATC Code: N01BB02.
+Pharmacotherapeutic group: Local anaesthetic.
+ATC code: N01BB02.

-Lidocaine, like other local anaesthetics, causes a reversible blockade of impulse propagation along nerve fibres by preventing the inward movement of sodium ions through the nerve membrane.
+Pharmacodynamics: Lidocaine like other local anaesthetics, causes a reversible blockade of impulse propagation along nerve fibres by preventing the inward movement of sodium ions through the nerve membrane.
 Local anaesthetics of the amide type are thought to act within the sodium channels of the nerve membrane.

 Local anaesthetic drugs may also have similar effects on excitable membranes in the brain and myocardium.
-If excessive amounts of the drug reach the systemic circulation rapidly, symptoms and signs of toxicity will appear, emanating from the central nervous and cardiovascular systems.
+If excessive amounts of drug reach the systemic circulation rapidly, symptoms and signs of toxicity will appear, emanating from the central nervous and cardiovascular systems.

 Central nervous system toxicity (see Overdosage) usually precedes the cardiovascular effects as it occurs at lower plasma concentrations.
 Direct effects of local anaesthetics on the heart include slow conduction, negative inotropism and possibly cardiac arrest.